ltalirz/aiida-discoverer/README.md

 1. adapt path to your ssh key in corresponding `./host_vars/*.yml` file
 1. run `ansible-playbook playbook.yml`

+ * add deploy-standalone and conf to keys folder
+ * open ports 5000-5001 on target machine for ingoing traffic

 ### Comments

 In order to speed up things, everything is set up for the ubuntu user.